IMPORT

 HDFS_USER = 'hdfs';

-IMPORT INTO table_8
+IMPORT INTO my_table FROM CSV

--- getting a result set using IMPORT (which can also be used as a sub-select):
+-- getting a result set using IMPORT (which can also be used as a sub-select)

 SELECT * FROM (